How CAASM improves your IT asset discovery and security posture

 What is CAASM?

-CAASM is a security automation and data analytics platform that combines data from vulnerability and endpoint tools, as well as other security sources, to give organisations total visibility of their asset inventory and uncover vulnerability control gaps.
-It uses automated security metrics, including business context, to enable security teams to fully understand their attack surface and prioritise remediation against vulnerabilities that carry the most business risk.
+CAASM is a security automation and data analytics platform that combines data from vulnerability and endpoint tools, as well as other security sources, to give organizations total visibility of their asset inventory and uncover vulnerability control gaps.
+It uses automated security metrics, including business context, to enable security teams to fully understand their attack surface and prioritize remediation against vulnerabilities that carry the most business risk.

 Why is asset visibility a problem for security teams?